Running a business can be a thrilling rollercoaster ride filled with ups and downs. At…

 Start by setting a deadline for completing the task or project.
 As a Professional Organizer, I have seen firsthand that many clients procrastinate simply because they have not set concrete deadlines by which to complete their tasks.

 Once you have a deadline in place, assess the amount of time that will be needed to get the task or project completed.
 Then, block out time on your calendar over the coming weeks for those specific tasks.

 If the task is one that will require ongoing attention, like filing and organizing paper clutter, block off multiple times per week to address it.

-It can be extremely motivating to have a “prize” waiting for you at the completion of a task, especially one that you had put off doing for a long time.
+It can be extremely motivating to have a “prize” waiting for you at the completion of a task.
+This is especially true for tasks you have put off doing for a long time.
 Once you have completed that day’s work on the task, acknowledge your accomplishment with a trip to Starbuck’s or spend some time reading your favorite magazine.

 A trick I have learned from my experience as a professional organizer is to start with a simple task to ease into your to do list.
 If you are having a difficult time getting started on that day’s top priority, find small, simple task to do that will get you going in the right direction.

 For example, if the task that you are putting off doing is making ten prospecting calls, you could get into the calling mindset by returning calls to two of your long time colleagues, and then segue to making the ten calls.